aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     6. After the next middleware (or API handler) returns After processing may be run to post-process the response.
     7. The response is returned by the Middleware function to the caller.

-???+ tip "What Middleware is Responsible for"
+??? tip "What Middleware is Responsible for"
     - They can be chained in a stack, so ensure it does only one thing to maximize re-usability and simplicity.
+    - Middleware must call the next middleware in the chain or your API handler will never be called.
     - Responsible for calling the next middleware function in the stack.
     - Can pre-process the Request data, change it or validate it before calling the next middleware function.
     - Returning early by throwing an exception or returning a valid response.